mabdn/score-function-dfs/README.md

 - **Increased path planning safety** to **50% fewer runs with planning mistakes** by designing the depth-frist search path planning algorithm presented in this repository
 - **Reduced the autonomous lap time by 4%** in the cornering simulation using **C++** and **ROS** by developing a velocity planning algorithm that **estimates the cornering stability** of the car and accelerates the car to drive at its **stability limit**
-- **Led a team of physicists, mechatronics engineers, and computer scientists** decreasing the **scrum sprint time from 4 weeks to 2 weeks** by improving communication of hardware and software teams with a systematic feedback cycle
+- **Led an interdisciplinary team of physicists, mechatronics engineers, and computer scientists** decreasing the **scrum sprint time from 4 weeks to 2 weeks**
 - **Automated the project’s GitLab CI pipeline** to check code style and formatting rules automatically by creating a **custom Docker Linux image**

 ### What is KA-RaceIng and Formula Student?